 Compensation may factor into how and where products appear on our platform (and in what order).
 But since we generally make money when you find an offer you like and get, we try to show you offers we think are a good match for you.
 That's why we provide features like your Approval Odds and savings estimates.

 Of course, the offers on our platform don't represent all financial products out there, but our goal is to show you as many great options as we can.

 If you’ve spotted an error on one of your credit reports, you should take immediate steps to correct the inaccuracy.

 Around 25% of U.S. consumers found errors that could affect their credit scores in one of their credit reports, according to a 2012 study by the Federal Trade Commission.
 The same study reported that one in five consumers had an error that a credit bureau corrected after the consumer disputed the mistake on at least one report.

 An error on your credit reports could lead to lower credit scores and impact your ability to open a new credit account or get a loan.
-Here are steps you can take to ask the credit bureaus to remove incorrect black marks from your credit.
+Here are steps you can take to ask the credit bureaus to remove incorrect derogatory marks from your credit.

 - Send a letter to the credit bureau